Let’s get real about this “quality vs. quantity” debate. Quantity time with your kid’s matters.

-After waiting most of the summer, the painters arrive to get the job done.
-They came highly recommended and after watching awhile you see why — the man and woman are meticulous!
+Imagine that after waiting most of the summer, the painters arrive to get the job done.
+They came highly recommended and after watching awhile, you see why — the man and woman are meticulous!
 After two hours they knock on your door to show you their work and say, “We hope you like the quality job we did.
 Quality is number one with us.”

 The house is half painted.
 Painted very, very well.
 The color is perfect.
 The trim spotless.
 But, only half of it is the new warm color you spent weeks selecting.

 You point out the rest of the house, they shrug and point to the slogan on their shirts “Quality is our top job.”

 Seems like quality might be their last job.